Astra Sharma

-Astra Sharma (born 11 September 1995) is a Singaporean-born Australian professional tennis player.
-She has career-high WTA rankings of 84 in singles and world No. 91 in doubles.
-Sharma has won one singles title and three doubles titles on the WTA Tour, as well as seven singles and four doubles titles on the ITF Circuit.
+Astra Sharma (born 11 September 1995) is an Australian professional tennis player.
+She has career-high WTA rankings of 84 in singles and 91 in doubles.
+Sharma has won one singles title and three doubles titles on the WTA Tour.
+In addition, she has won one singles title on the WTA Challenger Tour as well as eight titles in singles and seven in doubles on the ITF Circuit.

 In December 2017, she won the Australian Open Wildcard Playoff alongside Belinda Woolcock, their main-draw entry into the 2018 Australian Open.

-The highlight of her career came in the 2019 Australian Open, when she and fellow Australian John-Patrick Smith reached the final of the mixed-doubles competition, after receiving a wildcard to enter the main draw.
+At the 2019 Australian Open, she and fellow Australian John-Patrick Smith reached the final of the mixed-doubles competition after receiving a wildcard to enter the main draw.